khchu93/ComputerVision/notes/ComputerVisionTechniquesExplanation.md

 - A standard convolution (including 1×1), each filter always spans all input channels at the same time.

 Feature descriptor
-- Encode local image information into a compact, distinctive, and invariant representation, so we can reliably match or recognize objects across different scenes.
+- Encode local image information into a **compact, distinctive, and invariant representation**, so we can reliably match or **recognize objects across different scenes**.
-- Feature descriptors are used to reduce the data to process and to achieve invariance (scale, rotation, illumination, and viewpoint invariances).
+- Feature descriptors are used to **reduce the data to process** and to **achieve invariance** (scale, rotation, illumination, and viewpoint invariances).

 Invariance
-- The ability of the model or descriptor to “see through” transformations and still recognize the underlying structure or object as if it were the original image.
+- The ability of the model or descriptor to **“see through” transformations** and still **recognize the underlying structure** or object as if it were the original image.

 [HOG](https://www.analyticsvidhya.com/blog/2019/09/feature-engineering-images-introduction-hog-feature-descriptor/) (Histogram of Oriented Gradients)
-- A feature descriptor that extracts the gradient orientation (magnitude + orientation) at each pixel of the input images.
+- A feature descriptor that extracts the **gradient orientation** (magnitude + orientation) at each pixel of the input images for image comparison
 - 1. Magnitude = the size of the intensity change.
 The larger the change = the larger the intensity.
   2. Orientation = the direction of the change of pixel intensity = perpendicular to the edge and points toward brighter regions.
+- When to use
+  - **Much faster and lighter** than SIFT/ORB/SURF
+  - When images don't vary too much in rotation or scale
+  - Works well when objects are roughly the same size and orientation
+  - Partially invariant to illumination (norm), translation (sliding block), and scale (if computed at multiple scales)
 - Steps
 - 1. Reshape the image into a size where the width and height can be divided by the selected cell size (e.g. 8 x 8, 16 x 16 pixels)
   2. Calculate the magnitude and orientation for each pixel with the immediate neighbor or 3 x 3 sobel operator.